ImperialCollegeLondon/grad_school_git_course/_episodes/l2-03-collaborating.md

  original repo, you open a `pull request`.

 The image below shows that this repository has been forked 6 times already.
-To fork it yourself, click in `fork` and choose your personal account.
+To fork it yourself, click on `fork` and choose your personal account.

 ![Git collaborative]({{ site.baseurl }}/fig/fork.png
  "Options in the upper right corner of the repository."){:class="img